caryoscelus/caryoscelus.github.io/donate/index.md

 [1NoaWahAZJ38mkzJRNHWYnt7U19MkXtfUy](bitcoin:1NoaWahAZJ38mkzJRNHWYnt7U19MkXtfUy)

-Please make sure you're using SSL or 0net so that address isn't spoofed.
+(Please make sure you're using SSL or 0net so that address isn't spoofed.)

+Alternatively, i have [liberapay](https://liberapay.com/caryoscelus/) account set up as well.

 If you want more info, keep reading.